 Since July 2001 Mr Wilkins has been running DWCorporate Pty Ltd where he advises on the formation of, and capital raising for, emerging companies in the Australian resources sector.
 Mr Wilkins is currently a non-executive director of Key Petroleum Ltd since 5 July 2006.
-Within the last 3 years Mr Wilkins is a former alternate director of Middle Island Resources Ltd (appointed 1 May 2010, resigned 31 January 2021).
+Mr Wilkins has not held any other public company directorships in the last 3 years.